anonymous-nips2021/ASRGLUE/README.md

     $ sh scripts/train.sh

+3. For ASR correction:

+   GECToR:

+   BART-C:

-3. You can also do ASR correction, e.g., sh scripts/gec.sh then modify $TEST_FILE in test.sh with the output of your correction model.
+   then modify $TEST_FILE in test.sh with the output of your correction model.

+4. For data augmentation,

+    CM:

+    GPT-2:

+    BART-S: sh scripts/gen.sh

-   Moreover, you can also do data augmentation, e.g., sh scripts/gen.sh then modify $TRAIN_FILE in train.sh.
-Enjoy it!
+   then modify $TRAIN_FILE in train.sh.
 ----